 Note Types to Avoid Pattern Matching

 https://ankiweb.net/shared/info/171015247.
-The deck has examples of 5 new note types: Match Pairs, Randomized Cloze, Randomized Basic, Randomized Basic with Multiple Answers, and Click Words.
-Once you download it, you’ll be able to make cards based on these note types on your own, no add-ons needed.
+This deck has examples of 10 new note types: Match Pairs, Match Pairs (Reverse), Randomized Cloze, Randomized Cloze with Type-In, Randomized Basic, Randomized Basic with Multiple Answers, Click Words, Shuffled Cloze, Sort Cards and Sequence.
+Once you download the deck, you’ll be able to make cards based on these note types on your own, no add-ons needed.
 Huge thanks to Vilhelm Ian (aka Yoko in the Anki Discord server, aka AnkiQueen on the forum) for making these note types!

-They work on PC and on AnkiDroid, but haven’t been tested on AnkiMobile.
+They work on PC and on AnkiDroid but may not work properly on AnkiMobile.

 Table of contents: